CRNA vs. Anesthesiologist: What’s the Difference?

 • Get your RN license

-• Work full time in critical care for at least a year
+• Work full-time in critical care for at least a year

-After you complete your DNP degree, you can apply for CRNA National Certification Exam (NCE) from the National Board of Certification and Recertification for Nurse Anesthetists.
+After you complete your DNP degree, you can apply for the CRNA National Certification Exam (NCE) from the National Board of Certification and Recertification for Nurse Anesthetists.
 To qualify for the NCE, you must have an unrestricted RN license and complete an accredited CRNA program within the last two years.

 To apply for the NCE, you must submit: